sheenest/PlaySpace/README.md

 Insturctions:

-The simulation consists of 4 people from which their motopn can be controlled simultaneoulsy from the keyboard.
+The simulation consists of 4 people from which their motion can be controlled simultaneoulsy from the keyboard.
 The controls are as follows:

 1: Use Arrow keys, ctrl to run